Nisarg221B/Notes/ION Day Prep.md

 - [ ] **experience of working as a part of a team with the company's senior management**.
 My answer prompted him to ask more such HR questions, regarding **leadership qualities,** **personal achievements**
 - [ ] Puzzles
 - [ ] Build something on Bengaluru and rain - traffic situation.

+Other tips

+- **Quote from real-life situations:** Whenever presented with the opportunity, give references to real-life scenarios that you have come across to establish your credibility
+- **Think aloud:** Keep interacting with the interviewer about the approach you are thinking of.